Trails & Maps

 Difficult Trails (black trails, see map and description below blue trails)

-Easy Vernon Area Trails
+Easy Greater Vernon Trails

 These are flat trails with little or no change in elevation, suitable for anyone who enjoys walking: